Malcomian/Morphmaster/readme.md

 Here's the typical setup process: first, create a new folder with the name of the project that you want.
 Then, unzip the contents of this project to that folder and run `npm install` to download all the node modules used in this project.
 Then, run `npm run morph` to change some of the basic project information in `package.json`.
 Then you can start generating components based on the application structure that you need or carry on as normal in your development process.

-The current project structure is set up in "build mode".
-You can either run `watch.js` with `npm run watch` or you can manually build the project after creating or editing files and directories inside of the `src` folder with `npm run build`.
-You can then start the app in another termainl with `npm start`, which runs `electron .`.
-See below for more details on the different scripts and setups available.
+The current project structure makes liberal usage of a unique transpiling script, [abjure](https://www.npmjs.com/package/abjure).
+Abjure gives the developer a special sort of on-demand intellisense inside of javascript files that helps reveal the contents of other javascript files without affecting the final build.
+Run `npm run watch` to run [chokidar-cli](https://www.npmjs.com/package/chokidar-cli) on the `src` folder - whenever a file is created, updated, or destroyed in the `src` folder, the build script will be invoked and the project will rebuild.
+See the [project page](https://www.npmjs.com/package/abjure) for abjure for more details on how it works.

 ### Morph